 32. These Compression Socks That Reach Up To Your Knees

-Wearing these compression socks can help improve your blood flow and lessen the pain or swelling in your legs.
+Wearing these compression socks can help improve your circulation and lessen the pain or swelling in your legs.
 They can also increase your stamina in sports (or if you work on your feet).
 And thankfully, you don't have to give up all sense of fashion to wear them.
 These long socks have a band that keeps them from rolling down, and they boast bright color accents at the toes and heels.
 "Moments after putting them on the pain in my foot and legs instantly chilled out tremendously," wrote one reviewer.

 34. This Hydration Pack That Holds Up To 2 Liters Of Water